QuestForTetris/tetris-writeup/Overview.md

 Due to the unprecedented scope of this collaboration, this answer is split in parts across multiple answers written by the members of this team.
 Each member will write about specific sub-topics, roughly corresponding to the areas of the project in which they were most involved.

 ***Please distribute any upvotes or bounties across all members of the team.***

+## Table of Contents

+(add links when posting!)

+1. Overview
+1. Metapixels and VarLife
+1. Hardware
+1. QFTASM and Cogol
+1. New Language and Compiler
+1. Assembly, Translation, and the Future

+---

 ## Part 1: Overview